gk646/MageQuestFX/README.md

 C - opens character panel
 B - opens bag panel
 You can drag and drop Items to different slots
-No slot restrictions yet, no bag window yet and no item and player stats yet
+No slot restrictions yet, no bag window yet and no item and gameworld.player stats yet

 ## Graphics: